-- Participation of Wilmapco staff at DVRPC planning meetings - Chesapeake Connector Project preliminary engineering studies have been completed for a 6.3-mile 3rd rail line.
-Options include a \$162.2 million project with at-grade crossings of existing track or a \$349.5 million option with grade-separated crossings. - USDOT and DelDOT recently funded a \$1 million project to improve rail access to the Autoport at the Port of Wilmington. - The 2011 Wilmapco MPO Regional Transportation Plan calls for \$7.3 million to improve a CSX bridge crossing to improve rail flows.
-The 2014-2017 TIP includes the project but does not appropriate government funding. - The 2014-2017 Wilmpaco TIP includes the final phases (~\$53 million) of the ~\$190 million Delaware Turnpike Improvement Program. - The 2014-2017 Wilmapco TIP includes about \$430 million of the \$700 million in planned investment to upgrade the US 301 corridor in Southern New Castle County. - The 2011 Wilmapco Regional Transportation Plan calls for \$500 million in upgrades to I-95 in Cecil County, but funding is not yet programmed. - Delmarva freight plan is developing long-term planning scenarios - The USACE is dredging the Delaware River Channel to 45 feet. - It is not clear to what extent long-term master planning or business plans have been developed. - A 2007 business plan for the Airport suggested that air cargo service is unlikely for ILG due to lack of adequate facilities, neighborhood impacts of nighttime operations, and competition from PHL and BWI. - PHL's master plan calls for relocating UPS's major operations, but the plans are controversial and UPS has threatened to leave PHL if implemented.
+Transportation Priority Progress to Date Coordinate with DVRPC on transportation planning and regional marketing Participation of Wilmapco staff at DVRPC planning meetings Construct a 3rd rail line as part of the Chesapeake Connector/ Susquehanna Bridge Replacement Chesapeake Connector Project preliminary engineering studies have been completed for a 6.3-mile 3rd rail line.
+Options include a \$162.2 million project with at-grade crossings of existing track or a \$349.5 million option with grade-separated crossings.
+Mitigate rail congestion between Newark and Edgemoor within Delaware USDOT and DelDOT recently funded a \$1 million project to improve rail access to the Autoport at the Port of Wilmington.
+The 2011 Wilmapco MPO Regional Transportation Plan calls for \$7.3 million to improve a CSX bridge crossing to improve rail flows.
+The 2014-2017 TIP includes the project but does not appropriate government funding.
+Maintain good highway access and mitigate congestion The 2014-2017 Wilmpaco TIP includes the final phases (~\$53 million) of the ~\$190 million Delaware Turnpike Improvement Program.
+The 2014-2017 Wilmapco TIP includes about \$430 million of the \$700 million in planned investment to upgrade the US 301 corridor in Southern New Castle County.
+The 2011 Wilmapco Regional Transportation Plan calls for \$500 million in upgrades to I-95 in Cecil County, but funding is not yet programmed.
+Maintain reliable rail service to Lower Delaware Delmarva freight plan is developing long-term planning scenarios Maintain dredging in the Delaware Bay and at regional seaports The USACE is dredging the Delaware River Channel to 45 feet.
+Implement a strategic investment plan for the Port of Wilmington, including exploring potential regular service to Asia and more regular service to Europe It is not clear to what extent long-term master planning or business plans have been developed.
+Position New Castle Airport to potentially attract cargo service for specialty goods such as pharmaceuticals, high-end plastics, and specialty chemicals Copyright © 2013 IHS Inc. A 2007 business plan for the Airport suggested that air cargo service is unlikely for ILG due to lack of adequate facilities, neighborhood impacts of nighttime operations, and competition from PHL and BWI.
+PHL's master plan calls for relocating UPS's major operations, but the plans are controversial and UPS has threatened to leave PHL if implemented.
+181